-ESRI Developer Network (EDN) online is the place to find the most up-to-date ArcGIS 9 developer information, including sample code, technical documents, object model diagrams, and the complete object library reference.
+ArcGIS Developer Online is the place to find the most up-to-date ArcGIS 9 developer information, including sample code, technical documents, object model diagrams, and the complete object library reference.

 The Web site is a reflection of the ArcGIS Developer Help system, except it is online and, therefore, more current.
 The Web site has some additional features including an advanced search utility that enables you to control the scope of your searches.
 For example, you can create a search that only scans the library reference portion of the help system.